 FSNet-Africa is an ARUA-SFS flagship project.
 We seek to strengthen researchers' capacities to conduct food systems research and translate evidence into implementable policy solutions and practical interventions to support the SDG targets for Africa.

 The three lead partners in the project are the University of Pretoria, the University of Leeds, and FANRPAN.
 The lead partners have been selected based on their specific strengths in food systems research and their current partnerships and networks with higher education and research institutions, policymakers, private sector stakeholders, and grassroots organisations.
-In addition to the lead partners, FSNet-Africa has nine academic partners and five FANRPAN multi-sectoral in-country node partners working across six African countries.
+In addition to the lead partners, FSNet-Africa has ten academic partners and five FANRPAN multi-sectoral in-country node partners working across six African countries.

 FSNet-Africa is a research excellence project funded by the Global Challenges Research Fund (GCRF) under the partnership between the UK Research and Innovation (UKRI) and the African Research Universities Alliance (ARUA).